About the event

 |---|---|

 | - | Accessibility 101This session is explicitly aimed at all those who are new to accessibility and would like to familiarise themselves with the most basic concepts and terms of accessibility before the actual event.
 The presenters will guide you through the key principles and ensure that you have a better understanding of some of the day's topics.
-The session is designed to give you more confidence and understanding of the broad field of accessibility and allow for an initial exchange with like-minded enthusiasts. |
+The session is designed to give you more confidence and understanding of the broad field of accessibility and allow for an initial exchange with like-minded enthusiasts.
+Performed by |

 | - | Doors open |